edng5/summarize/README.md

 # Summarize by Edward Ng (2023)

 Summarizes text and extracts the key information to display as a PDF.
-Supports PDF, websites and audio file inputs.
+Supports PDF, text files and journal websites.

 Two methods of summary:
   Extractive Text Summary by using a text rank algorithm.
 Uses a text rank algorithm to extract the most important sentences to compile into a summary.